 Then download !BeebIT – of the two versions available I’ve been using Michael Foot’s.

 Double click !BeebIT to run – it should appear on your icon bar.
-If you get any errors for missing ROMS, check the steps above. f12 will exit the emulator back to the RISC OS desktop.
+If you get any errors for missing ROMS, check the steps above or try downloading them individually. f12 will exit the emulator back to the RISC OS desktop.

 Double click on the image file to run.